luizamaral2906/download-images-browser/README.md

 # Instructions:
 1) Open browser and search the images you want (search on google by text or google lens)
 2) Open Console in the browser
-3) Paste javascript the content "javascript" inside de Console
+3) Paste javascript content "javascript" inside de Console
 4) Click ENTER and wait the javascript download one image per time.

 # -- PORTUGUES --